 Principal component analysis relies on computing the singular value decomposition of the covariance matrix of a given data set.
-Singular value decomposition is typically $\mathcal{O}(n^3)$ for an $n \times n$ matrix, but for an approximation using the first $k$ principal components, the fit is typically much cheaper to compute; this brings the calculation closer in complexity to the $\chi^2$ minimization pixel-grid fitting\footnote{A $\chi^2$ minimization pixel-grid fit will be incorporated in a future \texttt{ShOpt} release.} implemented in PIFF and PSFEx \citep{2011ASPC, Jarvis_2020}.
+Singular value decomposition is $\mathcal{O}(n^3)$ for an $n \times n$ matrix, but the fit is typically much cheaper to compute for an approximation using the first $k$ principal components.
+While this does not lower the big-O complexity to the $\chi^2$ minimization pixel-grid fitting implemented in PIFF and PSFEx \citep{2011ASPC, Jarvis_2020}, we do not encounter any noticeable speed bottle necks at this step.\footnote{A $\chi^2$ minimization pixel-grid fit will be incorporated in a future \texttt{ShOpt} release.} We will explore this more in in \ref{subsec:speedTests}.